isomerpages/moe-eastspringpri/_about-us/School Information/Reporting & Dismissal Times.md

 - Students who are Singapore Citizens must sing the National Anthem and take the Pledge.
 - Students will take the National Pledge with the right fist placed over the heart.
 - School Uniform
-<br>All pupils are to wear the prescribed school uniform/PE attire whenever they enter the school premises for all activities.
+<br>All students are to wear the prescribed school uniform/PE attire whenever they enter the school premises for all activities.
 No modification to the school uniform or PE attire is allowed.

 2. General Appearance
 - Neat Attire and Hairdo